 - Civvie Spandex: In her post-Flashpoint solo ongoing, she began wearing just her regular clothing and stage outfits to fight, rather than a costume.
 It still retains her classic look though, thanks to the fact her 'regular clothing' is exclusively made up of leather jackets, leather short-shorts and/or pants, fishnets, and boots.
 It works surprisingly well as a means to justify the Stripperific nature of her attire.

-- Clark Kenting: A blonde wig really isn't that effective of a disguise, and later on she even ditches the wig and just dyes her hair blonde, and all-but abandons any notion of a secret identity.
+- Clark Kenting: You wouldn't think a blonde wig would really be that effective of a disguise.
+Later on she ditches the wig and just dyes her hair blonde, and all-but abandons any notion of a secret identity.

 - Color Character: Black Canary.

 - Combat Stilettos: Very much a part of the original costume, the modern Black Canary has thankfully stuck to more sensible flat boots for the most part, although she is sometimes still drawn with them.

 - Cool Big Sis: Towards Roy Harper, Conner Hawke, and Mia Dearden, as well as Emiko Queen in Green Arrow (Rebirth), not to mention Sin.
 Thanks to the significant age gap between her and Oliver, she was actually closer in age to his ward and son, so while technically she's their adopted stepmom, they generally saw her as more like a sister.
 She was also this to Stephanie Brown briefly, though her relationship with the Batkids hasn't been as explored.

 - Deadpan Snarker: Dinah Lance is especially quick to snark; its been something she's done since the beginning, but it became especially prominent by the Birds of Prey era.
 Of course, she'd need to be snarky to match Green Arrow.